April 18, 2022

 ORLANDO—The number of students from Jones, Evans and Oak Ridge high schools in Orlando who earn diplomas from the University of Central Florida (UCF) may soon increase thanks to a $2 million grant from Helios Education Foundation.
 This philanthropic partnership between Helios and UCF will launch the UCF Downtown Scholars Initiative (UCF DSI) this summer to create new pathways to success at UCF for qualified students at the target schools.
 Inspired by Helios’ leadership and generosity, the university is also contributing funds to the new initiative, resulting in a combined investment of $3.25 million.

-Initially, UCF DSI will benefit rising seniors at Jones High School who wish to attend UCF—with Evans and Oak Ridge high schools added in years three and four of the program.
+UCF DSI benefits rising seniors at Jones High School, Evans High School and Oak Ridge High school who wish to attend UCF.
 The initiative offers pre-collegiate programming and support, first-year student mentoring and a summer bridge program where students will live on-campus at UCF Downtown.

-A high-quality education and a postsecondary degree should be accessible and achievable for every student.
-Through focused investments and partnership like that with UCF, we hope to create pathways where more Black students can reach success.
+A high-quality education and a postsecondary degree should be achievable for every student.
+Through focused investments and partnership like that with UCF, we hope to create pathways where more students can reach success.

 Paul Luna